C++ named requirements: DefaultInsertable (since C++11)

 the following expression is well-formed:

-X is not allocator-aware, the term is defined as if
+X is not allocator-aware or is a std::basic_string specialization, the term is defined as if

 A were std::allocator<T>, except that no allocator object needs to be created, and user-defined specializations of std::allocator are not instantiated.

 By default, this will value-initialize the object, as by ::new((void*)p) T() (until C++20)std::construct_at(p) (since C++20).
 If value-initialization is undesirable, for example, if the object is of non-class type and zeroing out is not needed, it can be avoided by providing a custom

 construct is used when constructing elements of std::basic_string until C++23, all implementations only used the default mechanism.
 The requirement is corrected by P1072R10 to match existing practice.

 See also